NiphanSethi/Everest_ePortfolio_System/README.md

 Following this, deployment can be made to firebase by running ``` firebase deploy``` in the root directory.

-[This](https://firebase.google.com/docs/cli) is the documention for how to made a deployment this way using the Firebase CLI.
+[This](https://firebase.google.com/docs/cli) is the documention for how to deploy this way using the Firebase CLI.

 ## Local Testing